-As the highest court for the District of Columbia, the District of Columbia Court of Appeals is authorized to review all final orders, judgments and specified interlocutory orders of the Superior Court of the District of Columbia.
-The Court also has jurisdiction to review contested case decisions of administrative agencies, boards, and commissions of the District of Columbia government, as well as to answer questions of law certified by federal and state appellate courts.
-As authorized by Congress, the Court reviews proposed rules of the Superior Court and promulgates its own rules.
-Additionally, the Court oversees attorneys who are members of its Bar.
-The court consists of a chief judge and 8 associate judges.
-The court is assisted by the service of retired judges who have been recommended and approved as senior judges.
-Cases before the court are determined by randomly selected, three-judge divisions, unless an en banc hearing is requested.
+The Court of Appeals is the highest court in the District of Columbia, and is the Court with jurisdiction to review rulings and judgments from the Superior Court.
+See D.C.
+Code § 11-721.
+The Court consists of a chief judge and 8 associate judges.
+The Court is also assisted by a number of retired judges.
+Cases before the court are randomly selected, three judge divisions unless an en banc hearing is requested.
 Rulings from the District of Columbia Court of Appeals are reviewable by the United States Supreme Court.